openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 The units can be configured in 3 ways

-* _AUTODETECT_ selects Miles for US & UK, Kilometre otherwise
+* _AUTODETECT_ selects Miles for US & UK, Kilometer otherwise
 * _METRIC_ selects directly Kilometers
 * _IMPERIAL_ selects directly Miles

-The imageVieport allows you to show your Car from different angels.
+The imageVieport allows you to show your Vehicle from different angels.
 Possible values are FRONT, REAR, SIDE, DASHBOARD or DRIVERDOOR

 ## Channels

 There are many Channels available for each Vehicle.
 For better overview they are clustered in different Channel Groups.
-The Channel Groups are different for the Car Types but also depends on the build in Sensors of your Car.
+The Channel Groups are different for the Vehicle Types but also depends on the build in Sensors of your Vehicle.
 This means also the Construction Year is relevant if some Channels are supported or not.

 ### Bridge Channels